sumitsrv/sumitsrv.github.io/_posts/2023-09-02-why-do-languages-die.markdown

 image: assets/images/pancake.jpg
 tags: [featured]
 comments: true
+published: false  # This will hide the post
 ---
 About a year ago, my life changed when I discovered that I am allergic to dairy.
 The sad part ends here.
 Fast-forward, I have been discovering recipes that do not aggravate my allergies.
 Guess what, I have managed to keep them healthier as well—no added sugar!
 The following one has some cheating on the sugar front, as it just makes it drool-worthy.